bonfire-networks/website-blog/code_of_conduct.md

 Our struggles are intersectional.
 We resist single-issue framing that isolates concerns into silos, and instead recognise that health and disability, gender violence, migration, indigenous struggles, racial justice, labour exploitation, digital rights, ecological crisis, and access to water, food and housing, are all expressions of the same underlying systems.

 Bonfire is a commons: not a product, not a platform, not a startup.
 We reject venture capital, advertising, and profit-driven models that inevitably subordinate people to shareholders.
-Our work is funded transparently and sustained collectively, because the tools we depend on should answer to the communities that use them, not to investors or advertisers.
+Our work is funded transparently and sustained collectively, because tools and infrastructure should answer to the communities that depend on them, not to investors or advertisers.

 We are alert to co-optation: the ways our work can be absorbed, rebranded, or diluted by institutions seeking legitimacy without structural change.
 We resist being framed as complements to systems we oppose, and when our ideas are adopted by those in power, we ask whether root causes are being addressed or merely managed.